retrocomputacion/retrobbs/readme.md

   - Total data transferred for each user account is saved in the database.

   __Changes/Bug fixes__:
-  - Librosa module replaced by audioread and use of *FFmpeg* audio filters, PCM streaming no longers uses mu-law compression.
+  - *Librosa* module replaced by *audioread* and use of *FFmpeg* audio filters, PCM streaming no longers uses mu-law compression.
-  - Removed legacy raw audio streaming code.
+  - Removed legacy RAW audio streaming code.
-  - Fixed broken AUDIOLIBRARY formatting when a filename contains non-latin characters.
+  - Fixed broken **AUDIOLIBRARY** formatting when a filename contains non-latin characters.
   - Fixed broken Streamlink support.
 Added Twitch stream example to `config.ini`
-  - SLIDESHOW now plays PCMAUDIO for the correct amount of time.
+  - **SLIDESHOW** now plays PCM audio for the correct amount of time.
   - SIDStreaming flushes the input buffer when the stream is canceled.
   - Fixed board/inbox message list order, changed from newest thread first to thread with newest message first.
   - Board/Inbox message list now displays author of the latest message in each thread.
   - When reading a public board message thread, the date for the current message is displayed in the header next to the author.
-  - SendProgram and SendRAWFile moved from main script to the common.filetools module.
+  - **SendProgram** and **SendRAWFile** moved from main script to the common.filetools module.
   - Documentation rewriten in markdown format

 ---